Andonome/lk/basics/shell.md

 title: "shell"
 tags: [ "Documentation", "basics" ]
 ---
-# Shells

-Dash - fast but limited funcionality, great for scripts.
+Dash - fast but limited funcionality, great for scripts

-sh - primitive and ubiquitous.
+sh - a simple link to whatever your default shell is

 bash - the standard